-Kernaghan was joined by constituents Bonnie Field and Emma Klotz, who described the impact of Ford’s cut to their out-of-country OHIP coverage when they need to travel over the border.
+Kernaghan was joined by constituents Bonnie Field and Emma Klotz, who described the impact of the government's cut to their out-of-country OHIP coverage when they need to travel over the border.

 “For Ontarians like Bonnie and Emma, who live with kidney failure, having access to out-of-country OHIP reimbursements for dialysis treatment is essential to their ability to leave the country, ever, for whatever reason — work, school, a family visit, or a vacation,” Kernaghan said.
 “Many people with kidney failure require dialysis treatment multiple times a week, every week.
 The current OHIP reimbursement of $210 per treatment means they don't have to panic when a cross-border work trip or family reunion comes up.

 “But, starting Oct.
-1, when Ford’s elimination of OHIP for out-of-country travellers takes effect, dialysis patients will have to pay 100 per cent out of pocket for their treatments outside Canada.”
+1, when the government’s elimination of OHIP for out-of-country travellers takes effect, dialysis patients will have to pay 100 per cent out of pocket for their treatments outside Canada.”

 Private insurers consider kidney failure to be a pre-existing condition that prevents an individual from qualifying for medical coverage.
 It is impossible for Bonnie and Emma to purchase private travel insurance to cover dialysis treatments when they go outside the country.